 In more recent studies, researchers explore other architectures that can be used in the context of IDS in IoMT systems: fog-cloud, SDN, and federated learning.
-In this regard, the work carried out by (Alrashdi et al., 2019) in \cite{alrashdi2019fbad} presented a framework to detect attacks in the fog node.
-For this purpose, the authors used the Online Sequential Extreme Learning Machine (OS-ELM) for the detection of an anomaly due to its learning speed; however, because of the inconsistent results of OS-ELM, the authors used a set of OS-ELM and used the majority voting to decide on the presence of an anomaly.
-Before applying the ensemble of Online Sequential Extreme Learning Machine (EOS-ELM), the authors preprocess the data by converting the discrete values into numerical.
-Then they selected features by using Information Gain with the voting algorithm.
-The selected attributes are normalized so that the values are represented between 0 and 1.
-To evaluate and test their framework, the authors used the NSL-KDD \cite{KDD22CONF}, a famous dataset.
-The authors claim that the attacks in this dataset are matched as attacks in the IoT environment.
-After performing the various tests, they found that EOS-ELM outperforms extreme learning machine, OS-ELM, and ML regarding accuracy, detection rate and FPR.
+In this regard, the work carried out by (Alrashdi et al., 2019) in \cite{alrashdi2019fbad} developed a framework for detecting attacks in fog nodes \cite{alrashdi2019fbad}.
+The authors used Online Sequential Extreme Learning Machine (OS-ELM) due to its fast learning speed.
+However, since OS-ELM produced inconsistent results, the authors employed a set of OS-ELM and employed majority voting to determine the presence of an anomaly.
+Prior to applying the ensemble of Online Sequential Extreme Learning Machine (EOS-ELM), the authors preprocess the data by converting discrete values into numerical values.
+Subsequently, they utilized the Information Gain algorithm and voting method to select features, then normalized the chosen attributes to values between 0 and 1.
+To evaluate and test their framework, the authors utilized NSL-KDD \cite{KDD22CONF}.
+After numerous tests, the authors found that EOS-ELM outperforms extreme learning machine, OS-ELM, and ML regarding accuracy, detection rate, and FPR.